richardrietdijk/AB_Testing/README.md

 ## Project Structure

-- `ab_test_analysis.ipynb`: The Jupyter notebook containing all code and analysis
+- `ABTesting.ipynb`: The Jupyter notebook containing all code and analysis
-- `data/`: Folder containing the dataset used for analysis (or a link if hosted elsewhere)
+- `controlexperiment.png`: The csv dataset used for analysis
 - `README.md`: This file

 ## Key Findings